 The Grand Canyon state of Arizona is a fly fishing paradise.
 With its stunning landscapes, diverse ecosystems and numerous lakes, rivers and streams, it is no wonder that Arizona is one of the top destinations for anglers looking for prime fly fishing opportunities.

-The state is home to over two hundred species of fish, including several trout varieties.
-The most commonly sought-after trout species in Arizona are rainbow trout, brown trout and cutthroat trout.
-These species can be found in many rivers and streams throughout the state, particularly in the White Mountains region which is known for its excellent fly fishing opportunities.
+Arizona is abundant with over 200 types of fish, including various types of trout.
+The most popularly sought-after trout types in Arizona include rainbow trout, brown trout, and cutthroat trout.
+These fish can be found in numerous rivers and streams, with the White Mountains region being especially renowned for its exceptional fly fishing opportunities.

 Anglers will also find plenty of bass, sunfish and catfish in Arizona’s lakes.
 The Colorado River near Lake Havasu is especially popular for bass fishing.